rehas/mars-rover/README.md

 ### Captain's Logs
 - For every command file, there will be a logfile generated
 - These logs should reside under log_files

+### Commandfile Format
+- First line represents grid size ex: `5 6`
+- Second line represents initial position of the first rover ex: `1 2 N`
+	- meaning Rover is at 1st column 2nd row facing North.
+- Third line represents a command to the first rover ex: `LML`
+	- meaning turn Left, Move, turn Left
+- Rest of the lines alternate between positions and commands for the rest of the rovers.

 #